 How do you set yourself up for success when turning new actions into habits?

 First, determine which actions you want to incorporate into your daily life.
-It could be something simple, like spending less time in your inbox, or a little more complex, such as starting a new relationship with healthier foods.
+It could be something as simple as digging out of your email inbox or drinking water throughout the day — or a little more complex such as starting a new relationship with healthier foods.

 Below are some examples to inspire you: